 (3) Every nightclub licence is subject to the condition that liquor shall not be permitted to be consumed on the licensed premises except at a time when live entertainment is being provided there and liquor may be lawfully sold under the licence, unless an extended trading permit applies.

-[Section 42 amended by No. 73 of 2006 s.
+[Section 42 amended: No. 73 of 2006 s.
 107.]

 43. Nightclub licence, pre-requisites for grant of